openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Extracts an imaginary value element-wise from `operand` and produces a `result` tensor.
+Extracts the imaginary part, element-wise, from the `operand` and produces a `result` tensor.

 ### Inputs